mikker/passwordless/README.md

   private

   def require_unauth!
-      unless @current_user.nil?
+    return unless current_user
-        redirect_to "/", notice: "You are already signed in." end
+    redirect_to("/", notice: "You are already signed in.") end end
-    end
-end
 ```